 www.hakkasan.com/las-vegas

 A restaurant chain known for inventive cuisine, Hakkasan was the first Chinese restaurant to earn a Michelin star in Great Britain.
 Today, there are 14 Hakkasan restaurants, including one at the MGM Grand.
-Just like its original restaurant in London, the Las Vegas Hakkasan offers a Michelin-worthy menu, including al la carte items and tasting menus.
+Like its original London restaurant, the Las Vegas Hakkasan offers a Michelin-worthy menu, including al la carte items and tasting menus.
 Of the tasting menus, the $148 Phoenix Menu is the most lavish for you to enjoy.
-For instance, among the highlights are Peking duck bao with Ossetra caviar, wok fried chicken and wagyu beef taro puff.
-However, you can also consider the $108 Lotus menu or a $58 Taste of Hakkasan.
-Of course, there are a la carte items available as well, including the Peking duck with Ossetra caviar ($32).
+For instance, among the highlights are Peking duck bao with Ossetra caviar, wok-fried chicken, and wagyu beef taro puff.
+However, consider the $108 Lotus menu or a $58 Taste of Hakkasan.
+Of course, a la carte items are also available, including the Peking duck with Ossetra caviar ($32).

 Related: Best Asian Restaurants in San Francisco for Valentine’s Day